 - Dogs and stoats mainly eat adult kiwis and their chicks.

-- Other animals that eat kiwi birds are cats, ferrets, rates, and weasels.
+- Other animals that eat kiwi birds are cats, ferrets, rats, and weasels.

 Can I Have A Kiwi Bird As A Pet